Cero-Trade/CeroTrade-IREC-LATAM/README.md

 ```
 dfx extension install nns
 ```

-🛤️ Roadmap
+## 🛤️ Roadmap
 The upcoming features and improvements include:

-🔜 Integration with the real Evident API (not sandbox).
+- 🔜 Integration with the real Evident API (not sandbox).
-🔜 Bidding system for redemptions: users will be able to create redemption requests, and sellers can accept or negotiate the price.
+- 🔜 Bidding system for redemptions: users will be able to create redemption requests, and sellers can accept or negotiate the price.
-🔜 Koywe integration: On-ramp and off-ramp services.
+- 🔜 Koywe integration: On-ramp and off-ramp services.
-🔜 Optimization of HTTP call times and general code improvements for cycle costs and load time.
+- 🔜 Optimization of HTTP call times and general code improvements for cycle costs and load time.

+---

-📄 License
+## 📄 License
 This project is licensed under the MIT License.
-See the LICENSE.md file for details.
+See the `LICENSE.md` file for details.

+---

-🙏 Acknowledgements
+## 🙏 Acknowledgements
 We would like to thank:

-DFINITY Foundation for their support and granting us the Developer Grant.
+- **DFINITY Foundation** for their support and granting us the Developer Grant.
-Startup Chile for accelerating our development.
+- **Startup Chile** for accelerating our development.
-Startup Bootcamp in Amsterdam, for accepting us into their program and supporting our upcoming functional launch.
+- **Startup Bootcamp in Amsterdam**, for accepting us into their program and supporting our upcoming functional launch.